4.91 from 11 votes

 • 1 large egg: No egg substitutes here.

 • 1 (8 oz) package Cool Whip (thawed): Cool Whip is not the same as regular whipped cream.
 It has stabilizers and a thicker consistency, which are needed for this recipe.
-Substituting with homemade whipped cream or canned whipped topping won’t give you the same results—stick with Cool Whip.
+Substituting with homemade whipped cream or canned whipped topping won’t give you the same results, stick with Cool Whip.
+You can also try my cake mix cookie recipe that doesn’t call for cool whip.

-• 1 cup powdered sugar: This is for coating the cookies and creating a crinkle effect.
+• 1 cup powdered sugar optional: This is for coating the cookies and creating a crinkle effect.
 No substitutions here, but you can sift it first to avoid lumps.

 How to make Cookies with Cake Mix and Cool Whip